cinc2023/cinc2023.github.io/README.md

 You can use the usual `git pull`, `git add`, `git commit`, `git push` commands to push changes to GitHub.
 Remember to pull changes before you push changes.

-You can also upload files through your browser, but you are responsible for checking for conflicts, i.e., the file was updated after you downloaded it but before you uploaded it again.
+You can also upload files through your browser, but you are responsible for checking for and resolving conflicts or overwrites, i.e., the file was updated after you downloaded it but before you uploaded it again.